Azure-Samples/openai-end-to-end-basic/README.md

 az webapp browse -g $RESOURCE_GROUP -n $APPSERVICE_NAME
 ```

 Once you're there, ask your solution a question.
-Like before, you question should ideally involve recent data or events, something that would only be known by the RAG process including context from Wikipedia.
+Your question should involve something that would only be known if the RAG process included context from Bing such as recent weather or events.

 ## :broom: Clean up resources